 (b.)
 Limit on Term of Office.
 An elected Second Vice President shall not succeed himself or herself in office, except when serving the unexpired term of office of his or her predecessor.

 (c.)
 Chairperson.
-The Second Vice President shall serve as the chairperson of all Professional Review Boards in conformance with the provisions of Article XVII of these Bylaws.
+The Second Vice President shall serve as the chairperson of all Professional Review Boards.

 (d.)
 Member of Committee.
-The Second Vice President shall be a voting member of the Long Range Planning And Continuity Of Office Committee in conformance with the provisions of Article VIII, Section 8.04, Subsection (a.) of these Bylaws.
+The Second Vice President shall be a voting member of the Long Range Planning And Continuity Of Office Committee.

 (e.)
 Board of Directors Attendance.
 The Second Vice President may attend all meetings of the Board of Directors.
-However, the Second Vice President shall NOT be entitled to a vote at such meetings.
+However, the Second Vice President shall not be entitled to a vote at such meetings.

 (f.)
 Other Duties.
 The Second Vice President shall perform such other duties and have such other powers as may be described by the IAI Board of Directors from time to time and/or as described in the IAI’s Operations Manual.

-Section 7.10 Third Vice President.
-The Third Vice President shall, in the absence or disability of the Second Vice President, perform the duties and exercise the powers of that office.
-For the purposes of this section of these Bylaws, the term “absence” shall be defined as including whenever the Second Vice President is temporarily performing the duties and/or exercising the powers of the office of First Vice President in conformance with the provisions of Article VII, Section 7.09 of these Bylaws.
+Section 7.09 Third Vice President.

 (a.)
 Succeeding to Office of Second Vice President.
 The Third Vice President shall automatically succeed to the office of Second Vice President in the event of the death, disability, resignation or removal from the office of the Second Vice President, and shall serve the unexpired term thereof.
 The Third Vice President shall also automatically succeed to the office of Second Vice President in the event that the Second Vice President automatically succeeds to the Office Of First Vice President, and shall serve the unexpired term thereof.